abhishekdodda/abhi-llm-apps/README.md

 Boost application speed and reduce inference costs:
 - Cache frequently accessed data for faster retrieval.
 - Enable scalable and cost-effective AI applications without sacrificing performance.

+#### LLM as a Judge
+Robust evaluation framework for your llm applications:
+- The framework applies the LLM-as-a-Judge methodology, utilizing powerful language models as evaluators to analyze and grade generated outputs.
+This ensures objective and consistent evaluation across metrics.
+- Answer Relevancy: Measures how relevant the generated answers are to the provided query.
+- Faithfulness: Ensures that generated answers are grounded in the provided context and do not hallucinate information.
+- Demonstration of using Ragas Frameworks, Nvidia models

 ### Nvidia NIMs and VILA
 - **Nvidia NIMs**: Enhance retrieval and reranking capabilities with Mistral-based models.